 Diversity, multiculturalism, worldwide events.
 You'll find plenty for classroom discussions in this listing of events.

-This week's word in the news: MOCK
+This week's word in the news: AMPLIFY

 FOUND IN THE NEWS:

 TALLAHASSEE Some school choice advocates in South Florida are going so far as to offer incentives to parents in order to amplify the perception of public support for a controversial K-12 public schools bill that many are clamoring for Gov. Rick Scott to veto.